Viroqua Community Theatre returns to the stage with 'Sweet Charity'

 Rehearsals continue as Viroqua Community Theatre prepares to present “Sweet Charity,” its first big production since summer 2019.

 Auditions were held April 27-29, and practices started soon after.
-Michelle Goebel, the costumer for the show and part of the ensemble, said rehearsals are held five days a week for different groups each day.
+Michelle Goebel, who’s on the VCT’s publicity and production committee, is the costumer for the show and is part of the ensemble, said rehearsals are held five days a week for different groups each day.

 Goebel said cast members have multiple roles in the musical comedy.
 “The cast is small and is carrying the load of many personalities.”